 7. The Indian national Kabaddi team has won all Kabaddi World Cups.

 The 5 World cup tournament of Kabaddi which was held till now all are won by Indian men’s Kabaddi team without losing any match in the tournament.
 Also, the Indian women’s Kabaddi team had also won all Kabaddi World cups held till now.

 8. Water on the moon was discovered by India.

 India’s ISRO Chandrayaan– 1 by using its Moon Mineralogy Mapper detected water on the moon in September 2009 for the first time.
 In Science magazine, it is also reported that the Moon Mineralogy Mapper on the ISRO Chandrayaan-1 had detected water on the Moon.

 9. Science day in Switzerland is dedicated to Ex-Indian President: A.P.J Abdul Kalam.

-In honor to A.P.J Abdul Kalam, Switzerland government has declared May 26 as Science day of Switzerland.
+In honor of A.P.J Abdul Kalam, Switzerland government has declared May 26 as the Science day of Switzerland.
 Because on 26 May 2005 A.P.J Abdul Kalam visited Switzerland.

 10. India’s first President only took 50% of his salary.

 When Dr.Rajendra Prasad was appointed as the President of India, he always owned 50% of his salary claiming that he doesn’t need more than that.
-At his last 12th year of his tenure, he only took 25% of his salary.
+In the last 12th year of his tenure, he only took 25% of his salary.
 Never did he accepted from any gift from his fellow men also he didn’t allow anyone to bring gifts at his grand daughter’s wedding.

 11. The first rocket in India was transported on a cycle.